 In May of 2020, we announced Intel's corporate RISE Strategy to create a more responsible, inclusive, and sustainable world, enabled through technology and our collective actions.
-As a key technology industry initiative within our RISE goals,

-Intel committed, by 2030, to significantly broaden our impact in responsible minerals and accelerate the creation of sourcing standards for a much wider set of minerals across CAHRAs globally.
+As a key technology industry initiative within our RISE goals, Intel committed, by 2030, to significantly broaden our impact in responsible minerals and accelerate the creation of sourcing standards for a much wider set of minerals across CAHRAs globally.

-In 2023, we sent RMI's newly released Pilot Reporting Template (PRT) to identify sourcing of aluminum, copper, nickel and zinc to suppliers who contribute these materials to our Intel manufactured microprocessors.
+In 2024, we sent RMI's Additional Minerals Reporting Template (AMRT) to identify sourcing of aluminum, copper, nickel and zinc to suppliers who contribute these materials to our Intel manufactured microprocessors.
 This is an important step in our RISE strategy as we work to map our supply chains for our highest priority minerals.
-Although sourcing of these minerals is not yet widely reported, we received a response from 90% of surveyed suppliers.
+Although sourcing of these minerals is not yet widely reported, we received a response from 93% of Surveyed Suppliers.
 We are continuing to pursue information on smelters and refiners in our extended supply chain.
 To contribute to standards and help define and engage in due diligence within the copper supply chain, Intel is an active partner member of The Copper Mark.
-We also participate in the RMI MRT Working Group and were a key driver of RMI releasing the PRT, which provides an industry standard template for additional minerals reporting.
+We also participate in RMI's Minerals Reporting Template (MRT) Working Group and were a key driver of RMI releasing the Pilot Reporting Template (PRT, which is the first version of the AMRT), which provides an industry standard template for additional minerals reporting.
 We expect our next steps to include work with our suppliers to continue mapping our supply chain for the targeted minerals, as well as other priority minerals such as silicon and battery materials.
 Additionally, we continue to partner with industry associations to put standards in place to enable our ultimate goal of responsible sourcing for all the minerals in our supply chain.
 We intend to continue to identify the highest priority minerals in pursuit of our 2030 RISE Goals.